BlackCubes/Tic-Tac-Toe/README.md

 ## Conclusions

 Many thanks to anyone visiting this repository, and many thanks to `Jose Portilla` for inspiring and helping others to learn and become a better programmer.
-Remember to keep pushing no matter what and if you are alone.
+Remember to keep pushing no matter what even if you are alone.